What Should I Wear To A Wedding In Winter?

 This doesn’t stop folks from getting married in the winter altogether, though.
-The season has beautiful backdrops and makes for great photos, and there’s certainly a coziness to throwing a party in the dead of winter when it’s literally freezing outside.
+The season has beautiful backdrops and makes for great photos, and there’s certainly a cosiness to throwing a party in the dead of winter when it’s literally freezing outside.

-Formal Versus Informal Weddings
+Formal Vs Informal Winter Weddings

 For the purposes of this discussion, we’re using the following definitions for formal and informal: